jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2018-05-19-asyn-shiny-and-its-limitation/index.md

   - RServe
   - R Shiny
   - R
-authors:
-  - JaehyeonKim
-images: []
-description: In this post, it'll be demonstrated how to implement the async feature of Shiny.
-Then its limitation will be discussed with an alternative app, which is built by JavaScript for the frontend and RServe for the backend.
+description: Implement the async feature of R Shiny and find its limits, measured against an alternative app with a JavaScript frontend and an RServe backend.
 ---

+> **Status, September 2026.** The async setup here works around the single process limit of Shiny Open Source, and it installs packages from 2018 development branches such as `rstudio/DT@async`, so the versions and install steps are historical.
+[Shiny to Vue.js](/blog/2018-05-26-shiny-to-vue.js) covers the JavaScript frontend alternative this post argues for.

 A Shiny app is served by one (*single-threaded blocking*) process by [Open Source Shiny Server](https://docs.posit.co/shiny-server/).
 This causes a scalability issue because all requests are handled one by one in a queue.
 Recently the creator of *Shiny* introduced the [promises](https://rstudio.github.io/promises/) package, which brings *asynchronous programming capabilities to R*.
 This is a remarkable step forward to web development in R.